matrix-org/matrix-js-sdk/CONTRIBUTING.md

    comments.

-We rely on information in pull request to populate the information that goes into the changelogs our users see, both for the js-sdk itself and also for some projects based on it.
+We rely on information in pull request to populate the information that goes into the changelogs our users see, both for the JS SDK itself and also for some projects based on it.
 This is picked up from both labels on the pull request and the `Notes:` annotation in the description.
 By default, the PR title will be used for the changelog entry, but you can specify more options, as follows.